 Aside from the initial installation costs, these systems are a great way of enhancing efficiency.
 They reduce costs and use the heat of the sun to warm up the water, all of this reduces the need for grid-derived electric power.

-Thermal solar energy, or solar thermal, utilizes the heat from the sun.
+Thermal solar energy, or solar thermal technology, utilizes the heat from the sun to collect solar energy.
 To heat water or produce electricity, liquid flows through tubes and collects the sun's energy.

 Thermal energy, as we know it today, started life back in 1890.
 In the beginning, this form of energy powered a steam engine.
 Slightly later, one of the main pioneers of solar thermal technologies was William Bailey.
 In 1909, he invented a thermosyphon system.
 This meant that he had access to hot water throughout the day, which he achieved using a water tank with a collector positioned below it.